 In recent times memorable performances have included Handel Saul and Passion of Christ, Charpentier Messe de Minuit pour Noël, the Haydn masses, Mozart Requiem and Great C minor Mass, Schubert Mass in E flat and G, Rossini Petite Messe Solennelle, Stabat Mater, Dvorak Stabat Mater, Mass in D and Requiem, Mendelssohn Elijah, St Paul and Hymn of Praise, Puccini Messe Di Gloria, Verdi Requiem, Janacek Otcenas, Elgar The Kingdom, George Dyson Canterbury Pilgrims, Britten St Nicolas Cantata, Ramírez Misa Criolla, Peter Maxwell Davies Solstice of Light.

-Stephen has been invited to perform with many choral societies throughout the country including East Riding County Choir, Birmingham and Bradford Festival Choral Societies, Carlisle International Summer Festival, Ripon, Harrogate and Ludlow Choral Societies.
+Stephen is in demand as a soloist and has been invited to perform with many choral societies throughout the country including East Riding County Choir, Birmingham and Bradford Festival Choral Societies, Carlisle International Summer Festival, Ripon, Harrogate and Ludlow Choral Societies.

-In January 2016 Stephen become the musical director of St Helens Choral Society, a choir of some sixty-five voices.
-This is an exciting venture which will afford him the opportunity to lead the group and pursue music from the great choral canon.
+Stephen is musical director of St Helens Choral Society and in September 2019 he became musical director of Sandbach Choral Society, a choir of some sixty-five voices .
+These are exciting ventures which afford him the opportunity to lead and pursue music from the great choral canon.